OpenEx-Platform/docs/docs/usage/injects.md

 - Media pressure: allows to publish an article on a predefined fake platform media
 - SMS(OVH): allows to send text messages to players

+### Manual inject

+The manual inject is like a silent reminder.
+Allows you to place in the timeline a stimulus to be produced manually, outside the platform (for example simulated a call from a journalist on the switchboard telephone).

+## Http inject

+The Http inject is used to forge an Http request to a third party services in order to perform actions outside the platform (for example API call to an EDR).

 ## Expectations

 Some injects can define expectations from players in order to define actions